cpressey/Some-Games-of-Note/article/British TV-Derived Games of Note.md

 Based loosely on the British TV series [Doctor Who](https://en.wikipedia.org/wiki/Doctor_Who) (Wikipedia).

-Is notable for being sold with its own ROM chip which had to be installed in the BBC Micro to upgrad it, in order to play the game that came on the disk.
+Is notable for being sold with its own ROM chip which had to be installed in the BBC Micro, to upgrade its memory capacity and make it capable of playing the game that came on the disk.
+Making it a game that was, in some sense, sold on both disk _and_ cartridge at once.